NFL suspends 49ers linebacker Reuben Foster two games for weapons, drug offenses

 Foster will miss games against the Vikings and Lions, but will return for a game against the Chiefs

-49ers linebacker Reuben Foster escaped major punishment under the law for a weapons offense and a misdemeanor drug offense, but he will not escape the NFL's punishment system.
-On Tuesday, the NFL suspended Foster two games for violating the NFL's personal conduct and substances of abuse policies, the 49ers announced.
+49ers linebacker Reuben Foster escaped major punishment under the law for a weapons offense and a misdemeanor drug offense, but he will not avoid punishment from the NFL.
+On Tuesday, the NFL suspended Foster two games for violating the NFL's personal conduct and substances of abuse policies.

 "I accept the League's decision and am sorry that my mistakes have hurt my team," Foster said in a statement.
 "I have a responsibility to the 49ers, our fans and our community, and I am committed to learning from this situation and making better choices in the future.
 The support I have received over the last five months has been humbling, and I do not take it for granted."